kitsudaiki/OpenHanami/docs/inner_workings/measurements/measurements.md

 ![Trained output](ideal.jpg)

-This is a very constructure scenario, so it is may be not the optimal case for testing the features.
+This is a very constructed scenario, so it is may be not the optimal case for testing the features.

 #### Cluster-template